 You might like to try acupuncture to help ease your symptoms.

 When is morning sickness classed as something more serious?
-Find out about hyperemesis gravidarum.

-Hyperemesis gravidarum can lead you to become severely dehydrated.
+You could be suffering from hyperemesis gravidarum, which can lead you to become severely dehydrated.

-9 Weeks Pregnant – Your Baby
+9 Weeks Pregnant: Your Baby

 Eyes, nose and ears are recognisable.